Blind Multimodal Quality Assessment of Low-light Images: Introduction

-When scoring the quality of visual signals, humans can perceive multiple sensing information (\textit{e.g.}, sight, hearing, \textit{etc}) at the same time \cite{pinson2012influence,baltruvsaitis2018multimodal,min2020multimodal}.
-After acquired exercise, our brains can easily make connections between different modality data and further build a good representation of the characteristics of things \cite{song2019harmonized}.
-For example, when the image modality is influenced by various low-light noises, other auxiliary modalities are expected to provide supplementary quality description clues, such as ambient sound \cite{min2020study} and semantic visual understanding \cite{wang2021semantic}.
-Consequently, multimodal BIQA aims to build a visual indicator similar to the manner of human visual perception, and it is expected to learn better quality descriptors to represent human visual perception.
+The perception of image quality is a complex and subjective process that involves evaluating and interpreting visual stimuli.
+When scoring the quality of visual signals, humans can perceive multiple sensing information at the same time \cite{pinson2012influence,baltruvsaitis2018multimodal}.
+After acquired exercise, our brains can easily make connections between different modality data and further create a comprehensive representation of the characteristics of things \cite{song2019harmonized}.
+For example, when the image modality is influenced by various low-light noises, other auxiliary modalities are expected to provide supplementary quality description clues, such as the text description of image content or semantic visual understanding \cite{wang2021semantic}.
+Consequently, multimodal BIQA aims to create a visual indicator that mimics the HVS and learns better quality descriptors that represent human visual perception.

-Inspired by the above discussion, we establish an early multimodal BIQA paradigm for low-light images.
-Considering that there is no low-light BIQA database equipped with multimodal information, we construct the first \underline{M}ultimodal \underline{L}ow-light \underline{I}mage \underline{Q}uality (MLIQ) database.
-For the image modality, low-light images contain authentic distortions from the steps of image acquisition and processing \cite{wang2022low}.
-For the audio modality, we mainly specify quality-aware principles for generating semantic descriptions of image quality, which are based on the fact that humans are better at describing quality cognition than giving a quantitative value \cite{yang2022fine}.
-Thus, quality semantic description (QSD) contained in audio clips can provide supplementary quality description in the modeling of BIQA.
+Inspired by the above discussion, we propose an early multimodal BIQA paradigm for low-light images.
+Considering that there is no low-light BIQA database equipped with multimodal information, we have constructed the first \underline{M}ultimodal \underline{L}ow-light \underline{I}mage \underline{Q}uality (MLIQ) database.
+In the image modality, low-light images contain authentic distortions from the steps of image acquisition and processing \cite{wang2022low}.
+In the text modality, we have specified quality-aware principles for generating semantic descriptions of image quality, which are based on the fact that humans are better at describing quality cognition rather than giving a quantitative value \cite{yang2022fine}.
+Thus, text-based quality semantic description (QSD) can provide supplementary information in the modeling of BIQA.